Mrugtrushna

-Mrugtrushna: The Other Side of the River is an upcoming Gujarati film directed by Darshan Ashwin Trivedi, starring Jayesh More, Karan Patel, Nishma Soni, Arya Sagar, and Khush Tahilramani.
+Mrugtrushna: The Other Side of the River is a Gujarati film directed by Darshan Ashwin Trivedi, starring Jayesh More, Karan Patel, Nishma Soni, Arya Sagar, and Khush Tahilramani.
 The plot follows four children living on the bank of the river and their dreams of crossing the river.
 The film is produced by Mrinal Kapadia and Devdutt Kapadia, and co-produced by Burzin Unwalla, Nishith Mehta, and Darshan Trivedi.

 Mrugtrushna is the first installment of Trivedi's 'Illusion trilogy'.
 The dialogues of the film are written by Ankit Gor and Gaurang Anand.
 Film's music is composed by Nishith Mehta.
 The screenplay is written by the director.
-The film was selected for the 33rd International Film Festival for Children and Youth, and won the Golden Butterfly and Diploma of Honor for Best Screenplay.
+The film was selected for the 33rd International Film Festival for Children and Youth and won the Golden Butterfly and Diploma of Honor for Best Screenplay.

 It was released in India on 20 May 2022.